A Must-Read Book For Both Startup Founders and Investors

 What are the important lessons for investors and startups in Venture Deals?

+“Venture Deals,” by Brad Feld and Jason Mendelson, is a book that gives the overall pictures about startups and investing from both perspectives.
 They've been on both sides of the coin in terms of being investors and entrepreneurs.
 I think that having been on both sides of the coin is a tremendous bonus to have.
-However, if you want to accelerate your understanding about startups and venture capital, you should check out this book.
-What are the positives?
-For starters, it gives you the basics for both sides.
-Like I said, startups and investors.
+If you want to accelerate your understanding about startups and venture capital, you should check out this book.

 Venture Deals gives a before, during and after of what it's like to build a company and what you need to be aware of as a startup founder.
 For example, understanding the term sheet, picking the right team for your startup, who are venture capitalists, what roles they serve for managing directors, and the people you might encounter.
 Another part about the book I like is it questions perspectives on both sides.